-But ask yourself – is it worth it?
+- But ask yourself - is it worth it?
 Will it get you the order?
-Sometimes you do need to educate a customer like I did in scenario II but most other times; it’s best to just let go.
+Sometimes you do need to educate a customer as I did in scenario II but most other times; it's best to just let go.

-But hopefully that person will say something similar to –
+Hopefully, that person will say something similar to

 (let's not forget - when people complain they usually exaggerate, don't they?)

-Last be not the least, most cake decorators are mom’s.
-We are women of the heart, juggling between home, kids and business.
+Last, be not least, most cake decorators are moms.
+We are women of the heart, juggling between home, kids, and business.

-It’s easy to get emotional and even more easy to get upset but we are also professional and just as we do everything in our power to make our cake professionally; let’s strive to be professional when it comes to effective communication and customer service too!
+It's easy to get emotional and even easier to get upset but we are also professional and just as we do everything in our power to make our cake professional; let's strive to be professional when it comes to effective communication and customer service too!

 Let's make cake decorating a business run by professional moms while still maintaining that softness where it matters most.

-Last but not the least -I’d love to hear any experience you had with a customer that was beyond the ordinary.
-Was it a complain that really got to you?
-Was it a cake order that took it’s toll?
-I love stories and oh boy you could spend an evening with me just laughing at my cake stories.
+Last but not least -I'd love to hear about any experience you had with a customer that was beyond the ordinary.
+Was it a complaint that really got to you?
+Was it a cake order that took its toll?
+I love stories and, oh boy you could spend an evening with me just laughing at my cake stories.